 5. Living it up at a free festival in San Francisco

-Forget the huge crowds (and ticket cost) of Coachella, if you’re travelling the West Coast from December to March then your visit may just coincide with some pretty cool festivals that remain under-the-radar for overseas travellers.
+Although some festivals and events might be impacted by COVID-19, if you’re travelling the West Coast from December to March then your visit may just coincide with some pretty cool festivals that remain under-the-radar for overseas travellers.
 With a significant Chinese population and heritage, San Francisco’s Chinese New Year Parade and Festival is a huge, fun-filled community fair where lots of lion dancing, fortune telling and dumpling eating goes on.
 A celebration of the city’s Latin American and Caribbean roots, Carnaval San Francisco also takes place during winter, as does San Francisco’s annual Mardi Gras shenanigans, with Fat Tuesday offering a legitimate excuse to eat all the po boys, jambalaya and other Cajun staples you can get your hands on.

 6. Seeing hoop dreams come true